1nnovat1on/Unity_OpenAI_API_GPT_Manager/README.md

 A Unity script for seamless integration with OpenAI's API, specifically designed for GPT-3, GPT-4 and future models.

-This Unity-OpenAI-API-Manager provides an easy-to-use script for developers to communicate with OpenAI's API within their Unity projects.
+This Unity_OpenAI_API_GPT_Manager provides an easy-to-use script for developers to communicate with OpenAI's API within their Unity projects.
 It enables you to generate text completions, create interactive experiences, and take advantage of the power of GPT-3 and future models within your Unity games or applications.

 Features:
 ---------